Assem-ElQersh/Assem-ElQersh/README.md

 ### Hi there 👋

-👋 I’m @Assem35, an undergraduate computer engineer at E-JUST University.
+👋 I’m Assem Saied ElQersh, an undergraduate computer engineer at E-JUST University.
 I'm passionate about technology, video games, and exploring new destinations around the world.

 🌱 Currently, I'm diving deep into the fascinating world of Machine Learning, working hard to turn my passion into expertise.